Triodia (plant)

-Triodia is a large genus of tussock grass endemic to Australia.
+Triodia is a large genus of hummock grass endemic to Australia.
 The species of this genus are known by the common name spinifex, although they are not a part of the coastal genus Spinifex.
-Many soft-leaved Tridoia species were formerly included in the genus Plectrachne.
+Many soft-leaved Triodia species were formerly included in the genus Plectrachne.
 Triodia is known as tjanpi (grass) in central Australia, and have several traditional uses amongst the Aboriginal Australian peoples of the region.

 A multiaccess key (SpiKey) is available as a free application for identifying the Triodia of the Pilbara (28 species and one hybrid).